On the way to normal feeding for a baby born with a laryngeal cleft

 Pierce is an interactive, engaged baby with a wide, welcoming smile.
 It is well under development.

 “Zach and Kristen are great parents.
-They always put Pierce’s interests first and it is easy and rewarding to partner with them,” says Dr. Balakrishnan.
+They always put Pierce’s interests first and are easy and rewarding to partner with,” says Dr. Balakrishnan.
 “We have a wonderful two-way relationship.”

 Small steps towards a big and bright future